Barysaw: 20th century

-World War I and Polish-Soviet War

 During World War I, after the fall of Tsarist Russia, fights broke out for control of the city and it changed owners several times.
 In November 1917 the area became a part of Soviet Russia, from early 1918 it was occupied by Germany, in December 1918 it fell to the Soviets again, from 1919 to 1920 it was controlled by Poland, before being captured by the Soviets for the third time.

-Interbellum

 Soviet rule was recognized by the Peace of Riga in 1921 and the city was included in the Belarusian Soviet Socialist Republic.

-World War II

 During World War II, Barysaw was occupied by Nazi Germany from 2 July 1941 to 1 July 1944, and most of the city was destroyed.
-More than 33,000 people were killed in six death camps which were constructed around the town.

-Recent period
+The Germans also operated the Dulag 126, Dulag 184, Dulag 240 and Stalag VI-H prisoner-of-war camps in the city.

 Since May 1948 the city has been home to the headquarters of the 7th Tank Army, which became the 65th Army Corps and then the North Western Operational Command of the Armed Forces of Belarus in 2001.
 In 2000s the Head of City Administration, or Mayor, was Vassily Burgun.

+Climate

+Barysaw has a humid continental climate (Köppen: Dfb), with cold winters and warm summers.